camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 It means that the Zeebe stretch cluster will not have a quorum when half its brokers are not reachable anymore and will stop processing any new data.
 This will also affect the WebApps since they can not update or push new workflows.
 Essentially, this means that the workflow engine to halt until the region failover procedure is completed.

-The [operational procedure](<!-- TODO: link -->) looks in detail at how to temporarily recover from a region loss and ultimately how to fully reestablish the lost region.
+The [operational procedure](<!-- TODO: link -->) looks in detail at how to short-term recover from a region loss and how to long-term fully reestablish the lost region.
 The procedure works the same way for active or passive region loss since we don't consider traffic routing (DNS) in the scenario.

 ### Active Region Loss